kendagriff/workflow.js/README.md

 # workflow.js

-Finite-state machine (FSM) for Backbone.js – works as a drop-in extension of Backbone.Model.
+Finite-state machine (FSM) for Backbone.js with an **elegant** syntax.
+Works as a drop-in extension of Backbone.Model.
 What's it got on other JS-based state machines?
 It's simple, and has an intuitive syntax.
 This FSM is loosely modeled after the [Ruby workflow gem from geekq](https://github.com/geekq/workflow).

 ### Dependencies
 * JQuery